nneonneo/firefox-charset-extension/README.md

 ## About

 Mozilla removed the character encoding menu in Firefox in [Bug #1687635](https://bugzilla.mozilla.org/show_bug.cgi?id=1687635).
 Since then, the only option for fixing a page of mojibake is to hope that "View -> Repair Text Encoding" works - and sometimes it doesn't.
-As a (somewhat obscure) example, [this x-mac-cyrillic test page](https://hsivonen.com/test/charset/unlabeled-legacy/ru-x-mac-cyrillic.htm), does not display correctly, and the "Repair Text Encoding" option is not even available.
+As an example, [this x-mac-cyrillic test page](https://hsivonen.com/test/charset/unlabeled-legacy/ru-x-mac-cyrillic.htm), does not display correctly, and the "Repair Text Encoding" option is not even available.